Creating an OMI from a Snapshot

 The CreateImage command creates an OUTSCALE machine image (OMI).

-You can use this method in different ways:
+You can use this method for different use cases:

 • Creating from a VM: You create an OMI from one of your virtual machines (VMs).